 White Opal

-Albumin is one of the most common opals, showing a play of color on a white background, like a rainbow appearing among white clouds after rain.
+White opal is one of the most common types of opal, displaying play of color against a white background, resembling a rainbow appearing among white clouds after rain.

 Black Opal